hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 You can access the GraphiQL for this realtime todo app tutorial here:
 [learn.hasura.io/graphql/graphiql?tutorial=react-native](https://learn.hasura.io/graphql/graphiql?tutorial=react-native)

-When you work with a GraphQL API in a project you will almost always use a tool like GraphiQL to explore and test your GraphQL queries.
+When you work with a GraphQL API in a project, you will almost always use a tool like GraphiQL to explore and test your GraphQL queries.

 ## Basic GraphQL query